unicef/publicgoods-toolkit/community.md

 for art"
 programs](https://en.unesco.org/creativity/policy-monitoring-platform/percent-art-scheme)
-that require private developers to allocate a certain percentage of the project’s budget to creating and maintaining public art.
+that require private developers to allocate a certain percentage of the project's budget to creating and maintaining public art.
 For some countries, creating a new tax on a company's IPO value could ensure capital gains help to pay for existing (and future) public infrastructure that created the conditions for the company's